TranThanhTuan2509/Time-Series-Forecasting/README.md

 # [PYTHON] TIME SERIES FORECASTING
 # Introduction
-- This project was created to forecast CO2 density from 1958 to 2001.
+- This project was created to forecast CO2 density.
+- This data was measured from 1958 to 2001.
 - Data here: https://github.com/TranThanhTuan2509/Time-Series-Forecasting/blob/main/co2.csv
 - Time series forecasting could be used for stock problems. etc...